Tangle-tree duality in abstract separation systems: Essential -trees and -tangles: a refinement

 Indeed, recall what happens to the leaves of an $S$-tree when we shift it, by~$f\shift(\vr)(\vso)$ say.
 A~leaf, associated with~$\{\rvdash\}$, say, where $r\ne r'\ne s_0$ for simplicity, will be associated in the shifted tree with the star~$\{\rvdash\lor\vso\}$, because $\vr\le\rvdash$.
 But if $\vrdash < \vso$, as will frequently happen, then this star is a co-trivial singleton, because $\vrdash\land\svo < \vrdash$ as well as $\vrdash\land\svo < \svo < \rvdash$.

-The way to overcome this problem is indicated in Footnote~\ref{FNweakerFlinked}, with $S'$ the set of nontrivial separations in~$S$.
+The way to overcome this problem is indicated in Footnote~\ref{FNweakerFlinked}, with $S'$ the set of separations in~$S$ that have no trivial orientation in~$\vS$.
 When we shift a star $\sigma\in\F$, its shift may contain trivial separations, but we could simply delete these to make the shifted $S$-tree essential, as in the proof of Theorem~\ref{thm:essential}(ii).
 To ensure that it is again over~$\F$, we would need to replace the current requirement in the definition of $\F$-separable, that $f\shift(\vr)(\vso)$ should map to~$\F$ any $\sigma\in\F$ that contains a separation $\vs\ge\vr$, with the requirement that for any such $\sigma\in\F$ we have $f\shift(\vr)(\vso)(\sigma)\cap \vSdash\in\F$ if $f\shift(\!\vr)(\vso)(\vs)\in\vSdash$. \COMMENT{}